 Can bathroom products be recycled?

 Absolutely!
-Most households rarely have a recycle bin in the bathroom, yet shampoo bottles, cream containers and other plastic toiletry products can all be recycled.
-Not to mention non-electric toothbrushes, toothpaste tubes and dental floss containers.
+In fact, according to Mamamia: 'shampoo bottles, cream containers and other plastic toiletry products can all be recycled.
+Not to mention non-electric toothbrushes, toothpaste tubes and dental floss containers.'
+(Source: Mamamia)

 So make sure you collect these up and pop them into your recycling bin in the kitchen.
 When it comes to make-up products and toothpaste containers, Terracycle has some really cool recycling programs you should check out.
 Their mission is eliminate the idea of waste by recycling the “non-recyclable.”
 Take a look at their programs here.